Molecular Dynamics Simulations on Nuclear Recoils in Silicon Crystals towards Single Electron-Hole Pair Ionization Yields

-We find the QF exhibits only a minor dependence on temperature.
-This investigation was conducted by performing simulations with a temperature setting of 52 mK.
-Recoil events in mini-Kelvin detectors result in negligibly lower ionization.
-Quantitatively, we observed differences in QF of 0.48\%, 0.12\%, and 0.24\% at recoil energies of 10 keVnr, 1 keVnr, and 20 eVnr, respectively.
-These findings align with our expectations, as the impact of temperature on atomic kinetic energy ($10^{-2}$ eVnr at 300 K, $10^{-6}$ eVnr at 52 mK) is several orders of magnitude lower than the recoil energy.
+\emph{Experimental investigation.}-- Investigating QF behavior across thermal environments from 52 millikelvin (mK) to 300 K, we find a minor enhancement with increasing temperature.
+The temperature-induced variations are more pronounced at lower energies.
+Quantitatively, at 20 \eVnr, the QF at 52 mK is approximately 92.7\% of its value at 300 K. However, for recoil energies above 1 \keVnr, the relative difference between 52 mK and 300 K diminishes to less than 0.7\%.
+These findings align with our expectations, as the impact of temperature on atomic kinetic energy ($10^{-2}$ \eVnr{} at 300 K, $10^{-6}$ \eVnr{} at 52 mK) is several orders of magnitude lower than the recoil energy.